XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 Java is a high level programming language, owned by Oracle.
 It is one of the most popular programming languages in the world, and it has been on the #1 most used programming language for some years.
 As of 2019, it was rated the third most used  programming language ([GitHub Octoverse](https://octoverse.github.com)).

 #### So why is Java so popular?:
  * **Platform-independence**: Java code written for Windows can be run on Linux and vice versa(or any other popular platform).
-In fact you don't write Java code for Windows or for Linux, you just write Java code.
+In fact, you don't write Java code for Windows or Linux, you just write Java code.
 And it will run on any popular platform.
-Windows, Linux, Unix, MacOS ,etc. You don't need to recompile it, you just need to run it.
+Windows, Linux, Unix, MacOS, etc. You don't need to recompile it, you just need to run it.
 This portability is made possible by what is called the *Java Virtual Machine(JVM)*.
- * **Object-oriented**: Java is an Object Oriented Programming(OOP) language,  and that provides a lot of advantages, including abstraction, code reuse, modularity, maintainability ,etc. OOP is a programming paradigm which organizes programs as objects with properties(data) and behaviors(subroutines).
+ * **Object-oriented**: Java is an Object-Oriented Programming(OOP) language,  and that provides a lot of advantages, including abstraction, code reuse, modularity, maintainability, etc. OOP is a programming paradigm which organizes programs as objects with properties(data) and behaviors(subroutines).
 This is a natural approach to problem-solving since the real world is full of objects.
 More on OOP later.
  * **Supports multi-threading**: multi-threading allows concurrent execution of parts of a program, called threads, with so much ease.
 This is the reason why Java is popular in writing website backends since most web applications need to serve a lot of clients simultaneously.

 ### Installing the Tools